 - Amazon Music with Amazon Prime

 Spotify is one of the largest music streaming services around and is arguably the biggest competitor for Apple Music.
-With a monthly subscription of $9.99 (or $14.99 for a family membership), You can stream music from the company's huge catalog and download content for offline listening.
+With a monthly subscription of $10 a month (or $15 a month for a family membership), you can stream music from the company's huge catalog and download content for offline listening.
 One benefit of Spotify is that there is a free tier that allows you to listen to anything in shuffle mode on iPhone and iPad without having to pay for it.
+It now also includes podcasts, so you can even get your favorite shows right in Spotify without the need for another app.

-If you don't want Apple Music, but still want all the music, your best choice is Spotify.
+If you don't want Apple Music, but still want all the music and then some, your best choice is Spotify.

-If you have Amazon Prime the Amazon Music app is amazing.
+If you have Amazon Prime, the Amazon Music app is amazing.
 You have your pick of songs from the company's vast catalog.
 You can stream music online from a variety of genres.
 Music is recommended to you based on your past listening activities and there are playlists for all manner of activities, like reading books, dinner parties, and more.
 You can listen to stations based on such themes as "All '80s," "Classic Rock," "Baroque," and stations with artists like The Beatles and Bruno Mars.
 Amazon Music provides an incredibly broad selection of music, although it doesn't quite go deep enough into some sub-genres.
+You get an unlimited number of skips as well, and it has Alexa integration for hands-free listening.

 If you have Amazon Prime, you definitely want this app.
 Even if you pay for another music service, it's worth having around simply because it is included with the cost of your membership.

 Remember when Kanye West said his new album, "Life of Pablo," would never never never be on Apple?
-That's because it is an exclusive release on Jay Z's music streaming service, TIDAL.
-This new-ish service is making a name for itself in the world of streaming media with exclusive content, playlists curated by super stars, and artist-first compensation.
+That's because it is an exclusive release on Jay-Z's music streaming service, TIDAL.
+This relatively new service is making a name for itself in the world of streaming media with exclusive content, playlists curated by superstars, and artist-first compensation.
 It is also full of new and popular music video content.
-You can stream MP3 quality tracks for $9.99 per month, or upgrade to the High-Fidelity tier for CD-quality songs.
+You can stream MP3 quality tracks for $10 per month, or upgrade to the High-Fidelity tier for slightly more for CD-quality songs.
 The curated content is heavily focused on hip-hop, R&B, and soul music, but TIDAL has access to a wide variety of genres.
-It isn't quite a robust as Apple Music or Spotify, but has the potential to grow.
+It isn't quite a robust as Apple Music or Spotify but has potential.
 Some fun celebrity playlists include favorites from Jay Z, Beyoncé, Macklemore, and others.

-Even though it covers many genres, If hip-hop, R&B, and soul are your favorite sounds, you will love TIDAL.
+Even though it covers many genres, if hip-hop, R&B, and soul are your favorite sounds, you will love TIDAL.
+Tiers range in price from $5 to $30 per month (free for first 30-days).

 With a subscription to Pandora Plus, you can create personalized stations, skip songs, and listen to your favorite stations offline.
 Pandora's Premium tier focuses more on the streaming music side of things, letting you download anything you want, create playlists, and enjoy high-quality playback.
 Both paid tiers are ad-free.